AntoineC-dev/testimonials-grid-section/README.md

-# Frontend Mentor - Interactive comments section solution
+# Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ## Table of contents